fbpx

 While it is certainly exciting to see the monorail run directly through the the great concourse at the Contemporary resort, you may find the the crowds gathering to board the monorail a bit of a disturbance.
 Conversational noise can rise through the mighty concourse to the nearby rooms, especially during peak meal and traveling times.

 You won’t have to worry about that at Polynesian Village.
-Sure, you may have to walk a little bit to board the monorail, but your room experience will be quieter.
+While the monorail stops directly in front of the resort, it does not travel through it.
+Sure, you may have to walk a smidge more to board the monorail, but your room experience will be quieter.

 Additionally, the Polynesian is close to the Magic Kingdom, with only one stop between you and your day in the park.